Treating suppliers fairly

-The nature of the products and services that we procure from suppliers has remained unchanged this year.
-Approximately twothirds of our procurement spend falls into a generic services category – including mailing, marketing, security services, debt recovery, credit scoring and professional services (e.g. legal and accountancy).
+Approximately two thirds of our procurement spend falls into a generic services category – including mailing, marketing, security services, debt recovery, credit scoring and professional services (e.g. legal and accountancy).
 Our second largest spend relates to our IT infrastructure (hardware, software and support).

 Prompt payment of suppliers

 We are committed to making prompt payments to our suppliers as we recognise that late payments can cause serious cash flow problems, especially for small businesses.
 We endeavour to pay our suppliers in accordance with agreed payment terms – which are individually negotiated with each supplier and typical of those in the wider market.